 In addition, in May 2020, we were selected by Quantum Leap Healthcare Collaborative to participate in the I-SPY COVID Trial to evaluate razuprotafib for the treatment of COVID-19 related ARDS in adult patients with critical COVID-19.
-However, investigation into the therapeutic potential of razuprotafib in this indication is in its early stages and is exploratory, and there can be no assurance that the development of razuprotafib will yield promising results in this indication or that such development will be successful or otherwise proceed on the anticipated timelines or within the anticipated budget.
-The I-SPY COVID trial is an investigator-sponsored clinical trial, which is being conducted by Quantum Leap.
+In September 2020, we announced the first patient was dosed with razuprotafib in the I-SPY COVID-19 trial.
+The I-SPY COVID trial is an investigator-sponsored clinical trial, which is being conducted by Quantum Leap Healthcare Collaborative.
 While we have provided input to I-SPY with respect to the razuprotafib arm of the I-SPY COVID clinical trial, we have not controlled and do not control the design or administration of investigator-sponsored clinical trials, nor the submission or approval of any IND or foreign equivalent required to conduct these trials.
 As a result, investigator-sponsored trials could, depending on the actions of such third parties, jeopardize the validity of the clinical data generated, identify significant concerns with respect to our product candidates that could impact our findings or clinical trials, and adversely affect our ability to obtain marketing approval from the FDA or other applicable regulatory authorities.
-To the extent the results of this or other investigator-sponsored trials are inconsistent with, or different from, the results of our company-sponsored trials or raise concerns regarding our product candidates, the FDA or a foreign regulatory authority may question the results of the company-sponsored trial, or subject such results to greater scrutiny than it otherwise would.
+To the extent the results of this or other investigator-sponsored trials are inconsistent with, or different from, the results of our company-sponsored trial, or subject such results to greater scrutiny than it otherwise would.
 In these circumstances, the FDA or such foreign regulatory authorities may require us to obtain and submit additional clinical data, which could delay clinical development or marketing approval of our product candidates.
 In addition, while investigator-sponsored trials could be useful to inform our own clinical development efforts, there is no guarantee that we will be able to use the data from these trials to form the basis for regulatory approval of our product candidates.